The Chicago Sky go into the 2017 season with a number of injured players, issues on a number of fronts and no easy answers.

 Stefanie Dolson/Imani Boyette,

-For the Chicago Sky and their fans, there is the team before they drafted Elena Delle Donne and then after they added the incredibly talented player out of Delaware to the roster.
+For the Chicago Sky and their fans, there is the team before they drafted Elena Delle Donne and after they added the incredibly talented player out of Delaware to the roster.

 Before Delle Donne was drafted with the second overall pick, the Sky had never made the WNBA postseason and the best record they could manage was 16-18 in 2009.
 By contrast, once Delle Donne came to Chicago in 2013, the team made the playoffs four straight years, including a trip to the WNBA Finals in 2014.